 Hours later, the Red Berry Boys' leader, a crabby man named Starfish, is begging white-haired Aldish wright Mathis Quigley to rejoin their gang.
-Quigley is reticent to deal with children, but finally relents when Starfish offers both more money and the childrens' eventual release.
-The news dispirits Quigley's son Matty who was hoping they would leave the foul work behind at last and travel to Sharteshane.
+Quigley is reluctant to deal with children, but finally relents when Starfish offers both more money and the children's eventual release.
+The news dispirits Quigley's son Matty, who was hoping they would leave the foul work behind at last and travel to Sharteshane.

 Waiting out the rain at a waystation, Sette stocks up on supplies as Duane recovers from their ordeal in the crypt.
 Returning with new clothes, Sette finds the zombie agitated and suspicious.
 He demands to know how they have come to be so far west and near the country of Cresce.
 He's adamant against entering Cresce, damning the country's people, its Queen, and even the Gefendur gods at large.
 Sette insists that she has no choice but to keep pushing them west and that if she fails in her mission for her father, she'll never be allowed to run the family herself - and in fact, her father may let the rest of the family dispose of her.
 Distraught, Duane reveals that the recently spilled blood awakened an unnatural hunger in him, one endemic to creatures of his composition, and that nearing Cresce will do no good things for his self-control.
 Still, he relents, and Sette promises they are almost at their destination.
 With the Peaceguard on their tail, they flee into the rain.

 A week later, Sette and Duane find themselves on the outskirts of the Ulestrian city of Mulimar.
 Elsewhere, Quigley and the slavers are also approaching Mulimar, and break for lunch just out of sight to wait to enter under cover of night.
 Quigley's son Matty tags along with Ephsephin to enter the town on foot for food and medicine.
 Sette also decides to go into town, assuring Duane she will be fine on her own while he remains behind to tend to an injured leg.
-Disguised and merry, Sette infiltrates Mulimar in search of a guardsman named Elan Aled, having been reassured by an acquaintance of her father's that he would aid her if she needed help crossing the river into Cresce.
-Elan's not found, but Sette does run into Matty and Ephsephin, still injured after the foiled kidnapping in Ulestry.
-A merry chase throughout the city ensues as citizens recognise her from Wanted posters and join in the pursuit.
-Matters are only complicated when the Peaceguard officer Captain Toma catches sight of her.
+Disguised and merry, Sette infiltrates Mulimar in search of a guardsman named Elan Aled, having been told by an acquaintance of her father's that he would aid her if she needed help crossing the river into Cresce.
+Sette doesn't find Elan, but she does run into Matty and Ephsephin, who is still injured from the foiled kidnapping in Ulestry.
+A merry chase through the city ensues as citizens recognise her from Wanted posters and join in the pursuit.
+Matters are complicated when the Peaceguard officer Lieutenant Elka catches sight of her.
 Desperate, Sette pulls out a broken explosive pymaric she found abandoned earlier and hamfistedly rigs a trap.
 A mighty explosion shakes the city, providing her opportunity to escape.

 Duane is rejoined at the edge of town but Sette has hardly a moment to catch her breath before Ephsephin appears, attacking the pair with an explosive of his own.
-Duane's blown off the cliffside, leaving Sette alone with the brutish slaver.
+Duane is blown off the cliffside, leaving Sette alone with the brutish slaver.